 Educating adults is very different than teaching children.
 Adults learn by association because they have accumulated knowledge through work experience or military service.
 Adult education is voluntary, so the participants are generally better motivated and have a reasonable expectation of what they are learning to further their goals.

 How Adults Learn

-The following conditions must be in place for people to learn more effectively.
+The following conditions must be in place for adults to learn more effectively.
 The learner::

-- must feel welcome and safe in a classroom that is physically optimized with good lighting, ventilation, size, and efficient table and chair configuration.
+- must feel welcome and safe in a physically optimized classroom with good lighting, ventilation, size, and efficient table and chair configuration

-A good training program has a structure and logic to it that promotes understanding within the organization and should continue throughout the life of the organization.
+A good training program has a structure and logic that promotes understanding within the organization and should continue throughout its life.
 It should include initial training for new staff and professional development for veteran staff to allow the organization to grow and change for the better.

-A training plan is the overall goals, learning objectives, and activities to develop, conduct, control, and evaluate instructions the trainer provides for users, operators, administrators, and support staff who will use, operate, and support the company.
+In Module Three, you will learn a training plan: is the overall goals, learning objectives, and activities to develop, conduct, control, and evaluate instructions the trainer provides for users, operators, administrators, and support staff who will use, operate, and support the company.